The Biblical Record: Converting Scripture into Sound

 John Harvey performing ‘The Second Commandment’, University of Calgary, September 18, 2009

-In 2009, during my stay as Visiting Artist and Scholar at the University of Calgary, I went public as a sound practitioner.
-‘The Second Commandment’, based on Exodus, Chapter 20 and verse 4, was performed on electric guitar and effects-modulators, following a lecture that I gave on Protestant iconoclasm.
-The composition included a tape-recorded text read by the maverick Calvinist minister A. W. Pink.
-For the next nine years, my practice-based research would be focussed on sonifying not only other biblical passages but also the aural culture of the Bible: preaching, praying, and hymn singing.
-My aim has been to create sound compositions (some of which are musical while others, more abstract) derived from these sources.
+My interest in creating sound works based upon the spoken Scripture began in 2009.
+In September of that year, I was Visiting Artist and Scholar at the University of Calgary, Canada.
+At the close of a lecture entitled ‘An Anti-Icon: a protestant art now‘, I performed ‘The Second Commandment’.
+It was based on Exodus, Chapter 20 and verse 4, and played on electric guitar and effects-modulators.
+The composition included a tape-recorded text read by the maverick Calvinist minister A W Pink.
+For the next nine years, my practice-based research would be focussed on sonifying not only other biblical passages but also the aural culture of the Bible: preaching, praying, and hymn-singing.
+My aim has been to make sound compositions (some of which are musical while others, more abstract) derived from these sources.
 The works expound the spoken word of Scripture through the application of the same and, in so doing, illuminate the contexts within which it has been written and used.

 Union Square, San Francisco